kapilkumar8055/assignment-1-kapilkumar8055/README.md

 ```
 ---

-Kindly DO NOT create the program in a single `Main` class.
+Kindly DO NOT create the program in a single `contact.Main` class.
 Try out some Object-Oriented Programming and
 use your skills from your software engineering classes as well.

 Steps to attempt this assignment: